-SECRET #4: Insurance Companies Don’t Expect Claimants to Challenge Them
+Insurance Companies Don’t Expect Claimants to Challenge Them

 Insurance adjusters often confront claimants with an aggressive “take it or leave it” attitude, and tell them that taking legal action will cost them more in the end than just accepting the settlement offer.
 They do this, knowing that many claimants are not aware of how much their claims are actually worth.
 However, when confronted by a knowledgeable and persistent claimant, they are more willing to negotiate a fair settlement because they want to avoid litigation, which can cost millions of dollars.

-SECRET #5: Those with Professional Legal Representation Tend to Fare Much Better
+Those with Professional Legal Representation Tend to Fare Much Better

 It’s true.
 According to a study by the Insurance Research Council, accident victims who obtain a lawyer – even after paying the contingent fee – receive over twice as much money as those who do not obtain a lawyer.

-7 Bad Faith Insurance Practices in California
+Common Bad Faith Insurance Practices In California

 You depend on your insurance company to always have your back in case of an accident.
 You, therefore, expect them to give you fair compensation for property damages, medical bills, lost wages, and other losses depending on the specifics of your policy.
 But this is not always the case.
 When your insurance company undervalues or wrongfully denies your claim, this is known as “bad faith.”
 Insurance companies often take advantage of people’s ignorance of the law to get away with all kinds of unjust practices.
 Whether it is forcing you to accept a settlement offer that is not enough for your needs, or refusing to cover the treatment you need to get better, bad faith practices are unfortunately something you have to watch out for after an accident.